 Block-to-Block Match

 Block-to-Block Direct Matching is a concept that I learned through visual therapy when our son as diagnosed with a visual perception delay.
-There were so many wonderful developmental points to this activity that I added it to the 4 and 5 Year Curricula.
+There were so many wonderful developmental points to this activity that I added it to the 4 and 5 Year Curricula and create a page on the website.
 Plus, it is fun!

 1. Child is seated at a desk or table that fits his/her size.